-196 Section 8-406(b-5) of the PUA defines a "qualifying direct current project" as a "high voltage direct current electric service line that crosses at least one Illinois border, the Illinois portion of which is physically located in the Midcontinent Independent System Operator, Inc. or its successor organization, and tuns through the counties of Pike, Scott, Greene, Macoupin, Montgomery, Christian, Shelby, that electricity must be transmitted to "a delivery point...located in this State or a state adjacent to Illinois," the IPA's first-blush interpretation is that this delivery point should be treated as the location of the generating facility in public interest criteria scoring.
+transmitted by a qualifying direct current project described in subsection (b-5) of Section 8-406 of the Public Utilities Act to a delivery point on the electric transmission grid located in this State or a state adjacent to Illinois,"202 but only if this Chapter's public interest criteria scoring is satisfied.
+As that electricity must be transmitted to "a delivery point...located in this State or a state adjacent to Illinois," the IPA's first-blush interpretation is that this delivery point should be treated as the location of the generating facility in public interest criteria scoring.
 While the Agency appreciates that this interpretation may allow for participation from utility-scale wind and solar projects located further from Illinois than would otherwise be allowed (and those projects may offer lesser benefits back to Illinois residents and businesses), utilizing the location a of wind or solar project for public interest scoring would render this new statutory language meaningless, as projects utilizing qualifying direct current projects would be treated equivalently to those that did not.

-Section 1-75(c)(1)(J) contains only one change enacted through P.A.
-102-0662, stating that "[a] s long as a generating unit or an identifiable portion of a generating unit has not had and does not have its costs recovered through rates regulated by this State or any other state, HVDC renewable energy credits197 associated with that generating unit or identifiable portion thereof shall be eligible to be counted" under the Illinois RPS.
-The IPA understands this language as clarifying that, for HVDC renewable energy credits, whether the underlying generating facility has its costs recovered through state-regulated rates is what carries an RPS eligibility prohibition under subparagraph (J), but not whether the HVDC transmission line or converter station has its costs recovered through state-regulated rates.
+Section 1-75(c)(1)(j) contains only one change enacted through P.A.
+102-0662, stating that "[a] s long as a generating unit or an identifiable portion of a generating unit has not had and does not have its costs recovered through rates regulated by this State or any other state, HVDC renewable energy credits203 associated with that generating unit or identifiable portion thereof shall be eligible to be counted" under the Illinois RPS.
+The IPA understands this language as clarifying that, for HVDC renewable energy credits, whether the underlying generating facility has its costs recovered through state-regulated rates is what carries an RPS eligibility prohibition under subparagraph (J), but not whether the HVDC transmission line or converter station has its costs recovered through stateregulated rates.